tpatall/BingoTest/README.md

 # BingoTest
-A simple Unity bingo game to test new functionality in
+A simple Unity bingo game to test new and old functionality in.